 Kausheek’s mantra is learn, unlearn and relearn with a passion for new and evolving technology, always looking to take smart risks.
 He’s been a speaker in major Technology events, volunteered as Judge in Connecticut Invention Convention, promotes STEM education in schools and associated with youth mentorship programs.

-Sebastien Lefebvre senior director data sciences Alexion.
+Sebastien Lefebvre is the senior director of data sciences at Alexion.
 Over the last 2 years he focused on building data-sciences solutions spanning R&D, Commercial, Strategy, Business Development and Healthcare collaborations.
 These solutions include 2 engines and a blueprint; the Alexion Insights engine with at its core the Rare Disease Master (RDM) an entire rare-disease landscape annotated with prevalence, severity, clinical trials, KOL, biomarkers, phenotypic and genetic signatures – the Gene-to-Treatment engine (GTRxTM) built around the RDM and enriched with additional curated clinical cases (intervention evidence) feeding into a medical review process for rare conditions with existing treatment options – thedata-driven diagnostic architecture blueprint facilitates diagnoses of pediatric patients with rare genetic disorders.

 Digital Conference Platform